dvbern/kibon-exchange-service/README.md

 ## Development Environement Setup

 ### Prepare the Environment
-There are several services which must before the Quarkus application is started:
+There are several services which must be running before the Quarkus application is started:
 Postgres, Kafka and eventually Keycloak.

-Postgres and Kafka can be started with through `docker-compose -f docker/docker-compose.yml up -d`
+Postgres and Kafka can be started with
+ `docker-compose -f docker/docker-compose.yml up -d`

 Make sure that three services start: `kibon-exchange_zookeeper_1`, `kibon-exchange_kafka_1`,